SolidMVC/general-information/SolidMVC coding standard.md

 * **Spacing between a property and its value**
-A common begginers mistake is to not leave a space between a property and its value, for example `margin:0;`, when it should be `margin: 0;`
+A common beginners mistake is to not leave a space between a property and its value, for example `margin:0;`, when it should be `margin: 0;`

 * **Spaces between selectors**

-Often a begginer developer will try to space out his code as much as possible for better readability, but they over do it.
+Often a beginner developer will try to space out his code as much as possible for better readability, but they over do it.
 There should be no space seperating selectors, example:
 ```css
 .class1 {
 	margin: 0;